Accommodations and Eligibility

-Find out if you’re eligible for accommodations to meet your temporary or permanent disability needs and how our Disability Services Office may assist you.
+Find out how our Disability Services Office may assist you.

 We strive to provide you with accurate eligibility information that helps you request assistance to meet your temporary or permanent disability needs.
 We never forget that our students are here to learn, and we are here to help.

-Accommodations are available for otherwise qualified students who suffer from a temporary or permanent health situation and complete the accommodations application process with a Disability Services Advisor.
+Accommodations are available for otherwise qualified students who are experiencing a temporary or permanent health situation and complete the accommodations application process with a Disability Services Advisor.
 Accommodations are determined on a case-by-case basis, depending on the student’s particular circumstances.

 Any individual (1) with a physical or mental impairment that substantially limits a major life activity; (2) who has a record of such an impairment; or (3) who is regarded as having such an impairment may qualify under the Americans with Disabilities Act (ADA).
 Please consult with your Disability Services Advisor for more information.